soft cover books

 Notch binding is a version of perfect binding.
 The main difference is that small notches are clipped at right angles to the spine to allow more glue to penetrate into the pages.

 Saddle stitched books have a soft cover but they are not cut at the spine, they are collated and then opened and placed on a stitching machine that stitches the pages through the cover at the spine, usually three metal stitches.
 This is how calendars are made, as well as coloring books.
 There is a limit to how many pages can be saddle-stitched but this number varies between printers and depends on the number of pages and the thickness of the paper.

 Soft cover with flaps

-A soft cover with flaps usually has a sewn binding.
+A soft cover with flaps usually has a Smythe Sewn binding.
 The book block is glued, and cut at the outside edge opposite the spine.
 The cover is prepared (folded at flaps and spine) and then glued to the book block.
 The top and bottom of cover and book block are then trimmed in a large trimming machine.
 This is at least two extra steps and so a flapped soft cover costs more than a regular cut-flush soft cover.
 More paper in the cover is also a factor in price.